Sisters of the Holy Faith: Activities

 The order's ministry is in education, faith development and the promotion of justice.
 They set up and run a number of primary and secondary schools primarily in Dublin.
 Today the order works in Ireland, United States of America, Australia, New Zealand, Trinidad and South Sudan.

 The Holy Faith sisters in collaboration with the Saint Patrick's Society for the Foreign Missions (Kiltegan Fathers), in 2013, worked to set up a primary school in Riwoto, South Sudan.

 The St. Johns Education Centre is an initiative established in 1999 by the Holy Faith Sisters and De La Salle Brothers, to help students at risk of dropping out of the education system.

 The Margaret Aylward Centre for Faith and Dialogue was built on the grounds of the Holy Faith Convent, in Glasnevin, in 2014 it held its inaugural lecture.
 The centre is used for conferences, meetings, retreats, lectures and courses.

 Schools

-The order's schools in Ireland are part of The Le Cheile Schools Trust:
+The order's schools in Ireland are part of the Le Chéile Schools Trust: